 Step 7: Place the inner parts of each letter back in the design and then carefully iron the freezer paper.
 The two pieces of freezer paper will stick together keeping your stencil in place.
 Make sure that all edges are securely in place.

-Step 9: Peel off the freezer paper stencil and then gently lift up and remove any pieces that have remained on the design.
+Step 9: Peel off the freezer paper stencil and then gently lift up and remove any pieces that have remained on the design with a hobby knife.

 Step 10: Put the pillow insert inside of the pillow cover and zip closed.